 - Ph.D. in City and Regional Planning

-- Ph.D. in Landscape Architecture and Environmental Planning (publication required, whether published or pending publishing)
+- Ph.D. in Landscape Architecture and Environmental Planning (recent publication required, whether published or pending publishing)

 - The publication, report or writing sample should support the applicant's Statement of Purpose and clearly demonstrate research and writing abilities and/or analytical skills.

 - Publication, report or writing sample must be saved as a single file in PDF format, 50 pages maximum (no minimum page requirement), and submitted via the UC Berkeley Graduate Division online application.
 Filesize must be no larger than 10MB.